Ahmad9922/Zaboon-System/README.md

    - Build the solution and run the WinForms app.

 Note: If UsersTypes are not already seeded, add Client and Employee types (IDs commonly 1 and 2).

-## License & Contact
-- License: add your preferred license (e.g., MIT/Apache/Proprietary).
-- For questions or feature requests, contact the maintainer or open an issue.